Geo Entertainment: History

-After the Pakistan Stock Exchange attack in July 2020, the attackers car was found in the later episode of the channel's show, Deewangi and sparked a reaction from audiences due to the strange coincidence.
+After the Pakistan Stock Exchange attack in July 2020, the attacker's car was found in a later episode of the channel's show, Deewangi and sparked a reaction from audiences due to the strange coincidence.

 Programming

 Popular programming which have gotten ratings as well as international popularity in recent years includes: Mohabbat Tumse Nafrat Hai, Piya Naam Ka Diya, Ramz-e-Ishq, Yaariyan, Meharposh, Aye Dil Tu Bata, Deewangi, Kahin Deep Jalay, Rang Mahal, Khuda Aur Muhabbat and many more.
 The network also has various series on Amazon Prime Video such as Hiddat and Yaar-e-Bewafa.